Te2Mo

 What is Te2Mo used for?

-Molybdenum ditelluride (Te2Mo) is used in semiconductor research, photodetectors, field-effect transistors, catalysis for hydrogen evolution, and optoelectronic devices.
+molybdenum ditelluride (Te2Mo) is used in field-effect transistors, optoelectronic devices, photodetectors, and thin-film electronics.

 What is the band gap of Te2Mo?